Many things affect how your skin ages: your genes, your daily habits, and the environment.

 - Wear protective clothing -- such as a hat with a 2-inch brim, long-sleeved shirts, pants, and sunglasses with UV 400 or blocker lenses.

 - Put on sunscreen lotion before going out in the sun to help protect your skin from UV light.
-Remember to reapply the lotion 80 minutes to 2 hours, more if sweating or swimming.
+Remember to reapply the lotion every 80 minutes to 2 hours, more if sweating or swimming.
 Always use products that are SPF (sun protection factor) 30 or higher.
-It is also important to choose broad spectrum products that provide both UVB and UVA protection.
+It is also important to choose broad-spectrum products that provide both UVB and UVA protection (containing at least 7% zinc oxide).

 - Check your skin often for signs of skin cancer.
 If there are changes that worry you, call the doctor right away.
 The American Academy of Dermatology suggests that everyone should have a yearly skin check by a doctor as part of a regular physical.

-- If your skin is dry, use a humidifier at home, bathe with soap less often (use a moisturizing body wash instead), and use a moisturizing lotion.
+- If your skin is dry, use a humidifier at home, bathe with soap less often (use a moisturizing body wash instead), and use a moisturizing cream or lotion at least twice daily.
 See your doctor if concerns persist.

 Treatment Options for Aging Skin

 For early signs of aging, treatments that use retinoids, vitamin C, and alpha hydroxy acids may be enough.
-Chemical peels, dermabrasion, ultrasound imaging devices, or laser resurfacing may be an option for moderate to severe facial sun damage.
+Chemical peels, dermabrasion, microneedling, ultrasound energy devices, radio frequency, or laser resurfacing may be an option for moderate to severe facial sun damage.

 Deeper facial lines may be treated with botulinum toxin or fillers, including hyaluronic acid injections, your own fat, and Gore-Tex implants.